leo-collins/musrpy/docs/source/api.rst

         :param pair: Group pair to plot.
         :type pair: str
-        :param plot_fit: If true then the :any:`fit` method is called for the pair and is shown on the plot.
+        :param plot_fit: If true then the :any:`musrpy.instruments.MuonInstrument.fit` method is called for the pair and is shown on the plot.
         :type plot_fit: bool
         :param start_time: Optional.
 Start time to regress from.
         :type start_time: float